;

 • Reduce animal protein intake

-• Apple cider vinegar
+• Apple cider vinegar (ACV)

 Olive Oil for Kidney Stones

-Olive oil for kidney stones is a popular at-home remedy.
 The thought behind this remedy is that the olive oil will lubricate the stone to make it easier to pass.
-Unfortunately, this has been debunked as a myth.

 Hydration

-Inadequate calcium intake may lead to calcium oxalate stones.
 More dairy and plant-based calcium foods like fortified bread and cereals, broccoli, seaweed, and beans are recommended for a good source of calcium.

 Avoid Foods High in Oxalates

-Magnesium and Potassium Rich Foods
+Magnesium and Potassium-Rich Foods

-Adding magnesium and potassium-rich foods to your diet can prevent calcium oxalate stones from forming.
-This nutrient may also reduce oxalate absorption in the gut.
-If you have a restriction in one of these nutrients you can ask your renal RD about other ways to improve kidney stones.
+If you have a restriction in one of these nutrients you can ask your renal dietitian about other ways to improve kidney stones.

 Other dietary measures that can help remedy your kidney stones are cutting back on sugar, salt, and animal proteins.